eufopla/Pokedex2.0/README.md

 And in it, you need to install tensorflow 2.15
 I used vscode, so I needed to install every libraries with pip install.

-In the source code, you need to change the path of the image to predict according to wich image your want to try.
+In the source code, you need to change the path of the local dataset.
+Also change the path of the image to predict according to wich image your want to try, in the floder img_a_tester.